 The Community Foundation San Luis Obispo County ("the Foundation") is a California non-profit, non-stock, public benefit corporation that was incorporated on May 9, 1998, under the laws of the State of California.
-The mission of The Community Foundation San Luis Obispo County is to provide leadership and to encourage charitable giving for the issues that improve and enhance lives in the County it serves.
+The mission of The Community Foundation San Luis Obispo County is to make a difference through philanthropic leadership.
 The Foundation administers various funds contributed by individuals, organizations, and businesses.
 The funds are managed as a pool of assets.
-A percentage of the funds' assets are distributed to local non-profit organizations dedicated to the same purpose in the form of grants.
+A percentage of the funds' assets are distributed to local non-profit organizations in the form of grants or to local students in the form of scholarships.
 The Foundation's activities are conducted by the Board of Directors, Chief Executive Officer and supporting staff.